 Understanding ACADIA Pharmaceuticals's Unusual Options Activity

-ACADIA Pharmaceuticals (NASDAQ:ACAD) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $23.7 following the option alert.
+Shares of ACADIA Pharmaceuticals (NASDAQ:ACAD) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $23.25.

 - Sentiment: BULLISH